globalize/globalize/README.md

 ## Requirements

-* ActiveRecord >= 4.2.0 (see below for installation with ActiveRecord 3.x)
+* ActiveRecord >= 7.0 (see below for installation with older ActiveRecord)
 * I18n

 ## Installation

-To install the ActiveRecord 4.2.x compatible version of Globalize with its default setup, just use:
+To install the ActiveRecord 7.x compatible version of Globalize with its default setup, just use:

 ```ruby
 gem install globalize